ExpediaDotCom/haystack-trends/README.md

 }
 ```

-Haystack's has another app [timeseries-aggregator](https://github.com/ExpediaDotCom/haystack-timeseries-aggregator) which consumes these datapoints
+Haystack's has another app [timeseries-aggregator](https://github.com/ExpediaDotCom/haystack-timeseries-aggregator) which consumes these metricPoints
 and aggregates them based on predefined rules which can be visualized on the [haystack ui](https://github.com/ExpediaDotCom/haystack-ui)

 This is a simple public static void main application which is written in scala and uses kafka-streams.
 This is designed to be deployed as a docker container in the expedia ecosystem.